-Summer is coming to an end (the first day of autumn is September 23!), but there are still plenty of warm days in store.
+It may be the dog days of summer, but there are still plenty of warm weather hazards to be aware of for our feline friends, as well.
 I was watching my cat with envy the other day as she lazily stretched out on the warm part of the floor where the sun was streaming in, thinking to myself how easy it must be to be a cat in this house.
 But then I got to thinking--why in the world would she want to lay in the hot sun, and why is she not getting too hot?

 Both of my cats are indoor cats, but you can see the same behavior in outdoor cats, too.
 They’ll happily find the sunniest spot on the porch to nap, even in extreme heat.
 We talked about heat stroke in pets in an earlier blog, but focused mainly on dogs.
 Heat stroke can occur in cats, but it is rare.
 Thank goodness, or we’d be in a world of hurt with all of these lazy, sun-loving cats!